ms/buildtogether.tech/git-team/index.md

 :   <cite>Gawande2011</cite> popularized the idea that using checklists improves
     results even for experts.
 While <cite>Hatton2008</cite> found no evidence that they made a difference to code reviews by professionals, I have found them very useful as a starter for students.
-If you are new to code reviews, ask the instructor for a list of the dozen most common problems to check for.
-(Anything more than that is likely to be overwhelming.)
+If you are new to code reviews, ask the instructor for a list of the dozen most common problems to check for, since anything more than that is likely to be overwhelming.
+(The code quality rubric developed in <cite>Stegeman2014,Stegeman2016</cite> is a good starting point.)
 If you and your teammates have been working together for a while, look at your own code reviews and make a list of the things that keep coming up.
 Having the list will make you more aware of the issues while you're coding, which in turn will make you less likely to keep making the same mistakes.

 Look for algorithmic problems first.
 :   Code review isn't just (or even primarily) about style: its real purpose is